openhive-network/devportal/_tutorials-python/using_keys_securely.md

 The first time you use steempy, you will be prompted to enter a password.
 This password will be used to encrypt the steempy wallet, which contains your private keys.

-You can import your Steem username with following command:
+You can import your Hive username with following command:

 `steempy importaccount username`